Partner-assisted reproduction: Epigenetics

+After fertilisation, the endometrial fluid nourishes the embryo and regulates its development, before being replaced in this function by the placenta in the later stages of pregnancy.
+This embryo-mother communication is finely regulated by numerous cellular pathways, including epigenetic mechanisms.
+Among the substances transported in the endometrial fluid, extracellular vesicles are one of the most important mediators, especially in relation to their ability to transport ncRNAs.
+Primary human endometrial endothelial cells were found to internalize miRNAs into vesicles and actively secrete large amounts of exosomes.
+These are internalized by embryonic trophoblast cells and may influence their epigenetic patterns.
+Even though the capability of numerous ncRNAs (both maternal and embryo-derived) of being transmitted through endometrial fluid has been clearly established, the role of such molecules in the regulation of pivotal phases of implantation and early embryonic development still requires much needed investigation.

+This phenomenon has important implications for patients who have to resort to using the ROPA method.
+Although the embryo does not carry the genetic information of the gestating mother, her uterus can influence the epigenetic characteristics of her future baby.
+This can help these women to overcome genetic grief, since they will be able to influence the phenotype of their child even if they do not share DNA.

 Other related procedures

 Similar to reciprocal IVF, partners can choose concurrent IVF or double reciprocal IVF.
 This method is essentially two simultaneous reciprocal IVF processes, where both partners become pregnant at the same time using embryos from the opposite partner.
 This process allows both partners to undergo embryo transfers and simultaneous gestational carrying.
 There are potential considerations for concurrent IVF, including increased costs and potential stress from two childbirth deliveries.

 Partners also have the option to choose Effortless IVF.
 This method of reciprocal IVF uses an FDA-approved capsule (called INVOcell) to combine the donor sperm and egg, rather than reproduction in a lab.
 The partner who is acting as the egg donor will place the capsule back inside the vagina to incubate for around five days.
 Once the embryo begins development, it is removed and typically frozen.
 The partner who is acting as the gestational carrier will then prepare for embryo transfer and carry the resulting child to term.